Drakkar-Software/OctoBot-Tentacles/Trading/Exchange/bitstamp/resources/bitstamp.md

-Bitstamp is a basic SpotExchange adaptation for Bitstamp exchange.
+Bitstamp is a basic RestExchange adaptation for Bitstamp exchange.